ImiDushane: Imidushane after the death of Mdushane

-However, when the Sixth Frontier War of 1834 broke out, Qasana defied his uncle who supported peace with the Cape Colony and decided to fight against them.
+However, when the Sixth Frontier War of 1834 broke out, a now grown Qasana defied his uncle who supported peace with the Cape Colony and decided to fight against them.
 This proved very costly for him, as he would have his lands confiscated by the British colonial government and lose many followers to his brother Siwani whose mother Nonibe had refused to engage in hostilities against the British with whom she claimed a shared kinship.
 Siyolo and his followers also joined the war, and also had their lands confiscated by the colonial government at the end of the conflict.